kylemcdonald/ExhaustingACrowd/readme.md

 * Add new location name to `index.js` (line 61)
 * Add new location metadata to `typescript/frontend.ts` (line 9).
 * Add new location to `public/index.html` in the `public_sites` variable.
 * Create a new logo for the top right corner called `logo-site.png` where `site` is the name.
+It should be a white logo with transparent background in a PNG no more than 187px wide.
 * Add credits to `public/index.html`.
 * Run `tsc --outDir public/compiled/ typescript/*` to update TypeScript definitions.
 It will print an error, but it can be ignored.
 * Edit the `res.redirect` for the root directory in `index.js`.